 The magazine’s primary objective is to service the Orange County, California music community as well as providing much needed information on local events, entertainment and culture.
 As of the initial launch, OCMN covers all aspects of alt rock, punk, reggae and ska and all sub-genres from all eras.

-Due to demand, the magazine immediately began to cover stories that reached beyond the OC communities borders and began working on stories from from coast-coast and around the world.
-Over the years TNN developed relationships with industry professionals.
-These individuals consisted of band members, seasoned columnists and photographers.
+Due to demand, the magazine immediately began to cover stories that reached beyond the OC community’s borders and began working on stories from coast-to-coast and around the world.
+Over the years, TNN developed relationships with industry professionals consisting of band members, seasoned columnists, and photographers.

-Over the years the show has evolved into a full-length music program that covers Alternative Rock, Punk Reggae and Ska from all time periods.
+Over the years the show has evolved into a full-length music program that covers alternative rock, punk, reggae and ska from all time periods.
 The show includes interviews with established and up-and-coming bands.
-The endeavor was so successful, TNN embarked on chronicling their programming with adding photo and video journalist to cover concerts throughout southern California.
+The endeavor was so successful, TNN embarked on chronicling their programming with adding photo and video journalists to cover concerts throughout southern California.

 In May 2014, BNG transitioned its broadcast entity to KXFM in Laguna Beach (www.kxfmradio.org).
 The show has been an enormous success.
-It has been an award winning program, most recently is was named by FeedSpot as the 2019 Alternative Music Podcast of the Year.
+It has been an award-winning program, most recently is was named by FeedSpot as the 2019 and 2020 Alternative Music Podcast of the Year.